-Course Name: Intelligence and Security Course Code: MASI 600 Credit hours: 3
+Course Name: Intelligence and Security

+Course Code: MASI 600 Credit hours: 3

-This course examines the history, principles, functions and methods used in collecting intelligence information.
+This course examines the history, principles, concepts, functions and methods used in collecting intelligence information.
 The main emphasis in this course is placed on the collection, analysis, interpretation and the use of intelligence.

-This course also recognizes and explores the evolving intersection between intelligence and national security.
-Students will use this course to build on the concepts presented to advance their understanding of and ability to conduct research within the field of study.
+This course also recognizes and explores the evolving intersection between intelligence and national as well as global security.

-Course Name: Issues in Intelligence Course Code: MASI 601 Credit hours: 3 Description
+Course Name: Issues in Intelligence

+Course Code: MASI 601 Credit hours: 3 Description